See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Experiment

 \subsection{Human Preference Alignment}

-We conducted a user study to (1) test whether improvements transfer from VLM raters to people, and (2) examine potential gaps between VLM and human preferences.
-Details are in Appendix~\ref{app:user_study}.
+We conduct a user study to (1) test whether improvements transfer from VLM raters to people, and (2) examine potential gaps between VLM and human preferences.
+Details are provided in Appendix~\ref{app:user_study}.

-\textbf{Setup.} We evaluated two common modalities (eyes, lightbar) on eight scenario-message pairs from prior work~\cite{xia2025automating}.
-We compared five models: DesignerLLM-base, DesignerLLM, and three commercial LLMs (OpenAI GPT-5, Claude Opus 4.1, Grok~4).
-Each model generated actions that were rendered as 1080p videos at 12 FPS with full scene context (80 videos total).
+\textbf{Setup.} We evaluate two common modalities (eyes, lightbar) on eight scenario-message pairs from prior work~\cite{xia2025automating}.
+We compare five models: DesignerLLM-base, DesignerLLM, and three commercial LLMs (OpenAI GPT-5, Claude Opus 4.1, Grok~4).
+Each model generated actions that are rendered as 1080p videos at 12 FPS with full scene context (80 videos total).

-\textbf{Participants and measures.} We recruited 18 participants (21--30 years, $M{=}26$, $SD{=}2.7$), split evenly by modality.
-For each scenario, participants rated videos in two stages: without the intended message (targeting, trust, perceived safety, mental workload) and with the intended message revealed (acceptance, consistency).
+\textbf{Participants and measures.} We recruit 18 participants (21--30 years, $M{=}26$, $SD{=}2.7$), split evenly by modality.
+For each scenario, participants rate videos in two stages: without the intended message (targeting, trust, perceived safety, mental workload) and with the intended message revealed (acceptance, consistency).

-\textbf{Results.} Across both modalities, DesignerLLM consistently outperformed the base model and ranked 4th overall (Figure~\ref{fig:user_study_result}).
-Relative to the base model, DesignerLLM improved average scores by 7.7\% (eyes) and 7.9\% (lightbar), with the largest gains in targeting (15.4\% eyes; 12.6\% lightbar) and acceptance (5.0\% eyes; 12.5\% lightbar).
-Commercial models achieved higher absolute ratings, but the improvements from our framework were statistically meaningful for most metrics, indicating that VLM-aligned training also yields measurable benefits for human-perceived eHMI quality.
+\textbf{Results.} In both modalities, DesignerLLM consistently outperform the base model and rank 4th overall (Figure~\ref{fig:user_study_result}).
+Relative to the base model, DesignerLLM improves the average scores by 7.7\% (eyes) and 7.9\% (lightbar), with the largest gains in targeting (15.4\% eyes; 12.6\% lightbar) and acceptance (5.0\% eyes; 12.5\% lightbar).
+Although participants show noticeable individual variation in how strictly they use the rating scale, the aggregated results exhibit a consistent relative advantage of DesignerLLM over the base model across most metrics.
+Commercial models achieve higher absolute ratings, but the improvements in our framework are statistically significant for most metrics, indicating that VLM-aligned training also yields measurable benefits for the quality of human-perceived eHMI.